Dudley Dudley (politician): Opposition to Onassis oil refinery plans

-In 1974, Greek shipping magnate Aristotle Onassis planned to build a 400,000-barrel-a-day oil refinery along the New Hampshire Seacoast.
+In 1974, Greek shipping magnate Aristotle Onassis announced plans to build a 400,000-barrel-a-day oil refinery on Great Bay in Durham.
 (Even today, there are only a few dozen larger refineries in operation.)
 In an effort to save her New England hometown from becoming a site for crude oil refining, Dudley helped rally thousands of local community members and delivered a petition that was created by the citizen group Save Our Shores (SOS).
 When she arrived at his office, then-Governor Meldrim Thomson ordered her out of his office, whereupon she unrolled the petition on the steps of the New Hampshire State House for a widely published news photograph.

 It was a vicious battle, but Dudley eventually proposed legislation that convinced a special session of the state legislature to approve Home Rule Bill HB 18, giving Durham residents the right to veto the oil refinery.
 This legislation prevented 3500 acre along the shore of Great Bay from becoming a six-hundred-million dollar refinery and earned Dudley a national reputation as an environmental activist.

 The screenplay Oil and Water depicts the battle between Aristotle Onassis and Dudley.
 Written by Alfred Thomas Catalfo and Morgan Webster Dudley (Dudley's daughter), the script won the 2015 Nashville Film Festival Screenwriting Competition and placed as a finalist (top 0.5%) in the 2015 Script Pipeline Screenwriting Competition.